vivocha/bot-sdk/README.md

         unknown: (data, request) => this.unknown(data, request)
     };
     ...

     // write intent handlers here...
 }
 ```

-Note that the `unknown` mapping is needed to handle all the cases when Wit.ai wasn't able to extract an intent.
+Note that the `unknown` mapping is needed to handle all the cases when Wit.ai isn't able to extract an intent.
 For example, the associated handler function could reply with a message like the popular *"Sorry I didn’t get that!"* text ;)

 2. implementing the `getStartMessage(request: BotRequest)` which is called by Vivocha to start a bot instance only at the very beggining of a conversation with a user;